ThatGravyBoat/Craftify/readme.md

 ### Spotify

+- Download, install, and run the latest Spotify client

+- Log in to Spotify

 - Open Minecraft (With craftify installed!)

 - Go to Craftify's settings by going into a world and running /craftify